thirdweb-dev/contracts/docs/ERC1155Upgradeable.md

-*Implementation of the basic standard multi-token.
-See https://eips.ethereum.org/EIPS/eip-1155 Originally based on code by Enjin: https://github.com/enjin/erc-1155 _Available since v3.1._*
+*Implementation of the basic standard multi-token.*

 ## Methods